 Fiscal Development and Sustainability: We will increase community involvement in effectively and efficiently utilizing all funding to fulfill our mission.

-WSC works to provide the opportunity for each child to succeed by partnering with parents and staff to create a personalized, enriching and academically rigorous learning plan, providing one-on-one and small group attention from credentialed teachers, and a flexible schedule that better meets the academic and personal needs of each student.
-WCS is a model program that places a large emphasis on family and community engagement, meaningful relationships, and social-emotional literacy as a basis for academic growth and life-long learning.
+FRCS offers a homeschool program that offers flexibility to families to ensure students are able to learn in an individualized learning style.
+Some of these students may have experienced a lack of success in traditional school settings, medical issues, mental health difficulties, homelessness and foster youth.
+Collaboration with fellow homeschooling families are some of the reasons families choose FRCS.
+High school students find schedule flexibility, athletic advancement, variety of instructional modalities, and concurrent enrollment in community college classes.

+Feather River Charter School students are educated in a homeschool model with a high value on personalized learning.
+A FRCS student, with the parent learning coach and credentialed teacher, creates a team who designs a learning path that best suits the student.
+FRCS students have a wide selection of curriculum to choose from, enrichment classes to support learning and can also access a variety of virtual academy classes available.

-WCS’s Board of Directors, Administration Team, Educational Consultants and Partnerships have provided a roadmap, reshaping the WCS program.
+FRCS’s Board of Directors, Administration Team, Educational Consultants and Partnerships have provided a roadmap, reshaping the FRCS program.
 Under the direction of the current administration team with diligent oversight from the Board of Directors, the school continues its mission and vision for hope and transformation, particularly for the diverse and underachieving/at-risk communities of the counties we serve.

 Summary of Recommendation and Grounds for Renewal Petition

-This report sets forth findings based on the authorizing district, Winship-Robbins Elementary School District’s review of the Renewal Petition by district staff and legal counsel and is published per Education Code section 47605, subdivision (b).
+This report sets forth findings based on the authorizing district, Winship-Robbins Elementary School District’s review of the Renewal Petition by district staff and is published per Education Code section 47605, subdivision (b).

 Finding 1: The Charter School presents a sound educational program for pupils to be enrolled in the Charter School.